3di-for-openrobotics/ros2_documentation/source/ROS-Framework/interfaces/Working-with-interfaces/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 3 Record actions
 ^^^^^^^^^^^^^^^^

-To record action data, the following options are supported.
+Use ``--actions`` to record named actions, or ``--all-actions`` to record every available action.
-Action data can be recorded with topics and services at the same time.
+You can record actions together with topics and services.

 To record specific actions: